-COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our unique natural environment is healthy and protected All water in Council-owned schemes is taken from the environment.
+COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our unique natural environment is healthy and protected.
+All water in Council-owned schemes is taken from the environment.
 This activity can be managed so the impact of the water take does not prove detrimental to the surrounding environment.
 Our urban and rural environments are people-friendly, well-planned and sustainably managed.
 The water supply activity is a service to the community providing water that is safe to drink and is efficiently delivered to meet customer needs.
 It also provides a means for fire fighting consistent with the national fire fighting standards.

-COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our infrastructure is efficient, cost effective and meets current and future needs.
+Our infrastructure is efficient, cost effective and meets current and future needs.
 The water activity is considered an essential service that should be provided to all properties within water supply network areas in sufficient capacity and pressure.
 This service should also be efficient and sustainably managed.
 Our communities are healthy, safe, inclusive and resilient.
 The water supply activity providing water that is safe to drink.
 Alternative sources and interconnectivity of networks support reliance of the system.
 Our communities have opportunities to celebrate and explore their heritage, identity and creativity.
 Key water supply assets have interpretive boards and creative facades to support community education and expression.
 Our communities have access to a range of social, educational and recreational facilities and activities.
 The water supply activity underpins other facilities and activities by providing safe water for human and animal needs.
 Our Council provides leadership and fosters partnerships, a regional perspective and community engagement.
 The water supply activity supports this outcome, as witnessed by agreements that we have with NCC and the Waimea Community Dam process.
-Our region is supported by an innovative and sustainable economy.
-The water supply activity underpins the economy by providing safe water for human and animal needs.
-Sustainable future supply is a key driver of our planning activities.